NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     also ``--heights-from-dem-uncertainty`` :numref:`jitter_dem_constraint`.

 --heights-from-dem-uncertainty <double (default: 10.0)>
-    The DEM uncertainty, in meters.
+    The DEM uncertainty (1 sigma, in meters).
 A smaller value constrains more the triangulated points to the DEM specified via ``--heights-from-dem``.

 --heights-from-dem-robust-threshold <double (default: 0.1)>
     The robust threshold to use keep the triangulated points close to the DEM if